 Taxes receivable consist primarily of uncollected tax assessments, penalties, and interest when taxpayers have agreed or a court has determined the assessments are owed.
 Taxes receivable do not include unpaid assessments when taxpayers or a court have not agreed that the amounts are owed (compliance assessments) or the government does not expect further collections due to factors such as the taxpayer's death, bankruptcy, or insolvency (write-offs).
 Taxes receivable are reported net of an allowance for the estimated portion deemed to be uncollectible.
-The majority of the allowance for uncollectible amounts is based on projections of collectible amounts from a statistical sample of unpaid assessments.
+The allowance for uncollectible amounts represents the difference between gross taxes receivable and the amounts estimated to be collectible.